Jill Biden Says 'It's Time To Move On' From Anita Hill Controversy

 On Vice President Biden's role in the Clarence Thomas hearings

 Joe Biden's role in the Thomas confirmation hearings is one of the darkest clouds hanging over Biden's 2020 bid.
-At the time of the hearings, Biden chaired the Senate Judiciary Committee, and has faced heavy criticism over his handling of the hearings — particularly the fact that corroborating witnesses did not appear before the committee to back up Hill's story.
+At the time of the hearings, Biden chaired the Senate Judiciary Committee, and has faced heavy criticism over his handling of the hearings — particularly because of corroborating witnesses who were not called to appear before the committee to back up Hill's story.

 In recent weeks, Joe Biden called Anita Hill, but in an interview with the New York Times, she wouldn't say she considered that call an "apology."
 After telling ABC's The View, "I don't think I treated her badly," Biden also recently told ABC's Good Morning America, "I take responsibility that she did not get treated well.
 I take responsibility for that."